William Lewis (tenor): Biography

 Although he sang in a wide operatic repertory ranging from Mozart to Wagner, Lewis often sang in 20th century works.
 At the Met he was Andres and Drum Major in Wozzeck (1959, 1974) Aegisth in Elektra (1970), Steva in Jenůfa (1974), Alwa in Lulu (1977), Oedipus in Oedipus Rex (1983), and Red Whiskers in Billy Budd (1989).
 At San Francisco Opera he was Steva in Jenůfa, Albert Gregor in The Makropulos Affair, Boris in Katya Kabanova, Frank Sargeant in Angle of Repose, and Sergei in Lady Macbeth of Mtsensk.
 He sang Pollux in Richard Stauss' rarely performed 1940 opera Die Liebe der Danae in a concert performance at Lincoln Center in January 2000.
 Amongst the roles he has created are Bill in Samuel Barber's A Hand of Bridge (Spoleto, June 7, 1959), Riccardo III in Flavio Testi's Riccardo III (La Scala, January 27, 1987), and Frank Sargeant in Andrew Imbrie's Angle of Repose (San Francisco Opera, November 6, 1976).
 William Lewis wrote the libretto for Earl Wild's Easter oratorio Revelations as well as singing the role of St. John in its world premiere, conducted by the composer.
 Broadcast on ABC on April 22, 1962, Revelations was the first oratorio commissioned by a television company.

-Lewis holds the Frank C. Erwin, Jr. Centennial Professorship in Opera at the University of Texas at Austin where he is also the director of the Studio Ensemble of the Butler Opera Center.
-He also teaches at the Austrian-American Mozart Academy in Salzburg, which he founded in 1995, and at the Franco-American Vocal Academy in Périgord, France.
+Lewis previously held the Frank C. Erwin, Jr. Centennial Professorship in Opera at the University of Texas at Austin where he was also the director of the Studio Ensemble of the Butler Opera Center.
+He teaches at the Austrian-American Mozart Academy in Salzburg, which he founded in 1995, and at the Franco-American Vocal Academy in Périgord, France.